Jrheldmann/covidAnalysisHousing/README.md

 ### Data sources

 As previously stated, COVID case data by county was sourced from the CDC.
-Demographic data by county was sourced from the U.S. Census Bureau, and home sales data by country was sourced from Zillow.
+Demographic data by county was sourced from the U.S. Census Bureau, Rural-Urban Continuum Codes were sourced from the U.S. Department of Agriculture, and home sales data by country was sourced from Zillow.

 ### Questions to be answered